 Getronics UK is an ICT Services business which provides a complete portfolio of integrated ICT services for the large enterprise and public sector markets.
 This includes Workspace, Applications, Communication, Data Centre, Cloud, Consulting, Product and Managed Services.

-Getronics UK is part of the Getronics family consisting of the Getronics and Connectis brands and is owned by the AURELIUS Group, a holding company headquartered in Munich, Germany.
+Getronics UK is part of the Getronics family consisting of the Getronics and Connectis brands.

 Getronics UK procure a variety of goods and services both for internal support and for our customers.

 Procured Services include: